We make the connected world the protected world – rapidly, discretely.

 This where D&S’s Real Estate Cybersecurity Practice Group can help.

-Led by partner Timothy J. Pastore (a/k/a, Captain Tim) – accompanied by real estate partner Elsa Ben-Shimon – and our Chief Technology Officer, Maria Aksentyan – the Real Estate Cybersecurity Practice Group is here to advise and protect our real estate clients against the perils of the cyberworld.
+Led by partner Timothy J. Pastore (a/k/a, Captain Tim) – along with our 50+ attorney real estate practice group – and our Chief Technology Officer, Maria Aksentyan – the Real Estate Cybersecurity Practice Group is here to advise and protect our real estate clients against the perils of the cyberworld.

 Captain Tim is a former U.S. Air Force JAG and federal prosecutor – and a perennial Super Lawyer.